prlopez/zpa-ama/README.md

 # Overview

-This repository contains instructions and fies for deploying ZPA LSS logs into Microsoft Sentinel using the Azure Monitor Agent.
+This repository contains instructions and files for deploying ZPA LSS logs into Microsoft Sentinel using the Azure Monitor Agent.

 ## Step 1: